ironfish/oreilly-reactive-architecture-old/exercise_019_Remoting/README.md

     - when the create guest command is issued there should be a message sent to `Hostess` with instructions (`Hostess.CreateGuess`)

 - Update `CoffeeHouse`:
-    - expect a `Hostess.GuestCreated` message with guest information
+    - create a `CoffeeHouse.GuestCreated` message and add it to the actor's behavior
     - adding a new message type `WaiterServingGuest` (used to connect the guest with the waiter)

 - Update `Guest`: